amanda kenney, msw, lcsw

 counseling approach

-I believe that therapy is not one-size fits all, and I aim to tailor our work together in a way that supports your goals, values, and lived experiences.
+Amanda believes that therapy is not one-size fits all, and she aims to tailor your work together in a way that supports your goals, values, and lived experiences.

 -